 Student Development Grant Program

-Summer Student Development Grant Application Priority Deadline: Monday, August 28, 2017, by midnight e-mailed to your supervisors inbox.
+Spring 2018 Student Development Grant Application Priority Deadline: Monday, January 15th 2018, by midnight e-mailed to your supervisors inbox.

 UREC student staff members are encouraged to expand their skills, job knowledge, and certifications through professional development workshops, trainings, and conferences.
 Beginning spring semester of 2004, the Student Development Committee has been administering a Student Grant Program that has been awarded to over 100 students with awards totaling over $30,000 to date.
 Over 30 unique certifications, trainings, or conferences have been attended by UREC student staff.